 During the transition to digital medicine, ethical issues have become key.
 They largely determine the speed of technological progress in this area.

-Today we will shine light on the topic of information governance, breaches of confidentiality and their consequences.
+Today we will shine light on the topic of information governance, confidentiality in health and social care, breaches of confidentiality and their consequences.

 Stay tuned!